HYPHENATE/EditableRelatedList/README.md

 ## Part 3: Limitations

+### Functional Limitations
+ - Picklist Fields
+   - These can be used, but there is no list of Picklist Options presented.
+Simply Enter the desired Picklist value, and this will be saved against the record.
+Ensure to use correct picklist values
+ - Multi-Select Picklist Fields
+   - These can be used, but there is no list of Picklist Options presented.
+Simply Enter the desired Picklist values, and this will be saved against the record.
+Ensure to use correct picklist values and syntax when entering these, ie: Option 1;Option 2; Option 3

+### NON-Functional Limitations
  - Rollup Summary fields display blank field within the component when included
  - Lookup Fields do not work with the component
  - Compound fields can not be edited (eg: Contact Full Name)